 Completed the Edmonton Marathon on August 24, 2014.
 Easily the hardest thing I’ve gone through physically.
 Did not realize how much it takes out of you and the recovery needed afterwards.

 I’ve been running consistently for a year.
-I aim for 10-20 km a week (a few times a week, somewhere between five and ten kilometers per week).
+I aim for 10-20 km a week (a few times a week, somewhere between five and ten kilometers per run).
 I can pretty easily run up to 15 km at a 5:30 min/km pace without any issues.
 Early hours work best with two young ones at home.

 Leading up to the marathon, the most I’d ever ran was a half-marathon about seven years ago.
 In hindsight, I was extremely unprepared back then but I finished the 21km trek in just over two hours.
 I remember being absolutely spent after that run, so I trained enough this time to avoid getting burnt out.

 Along with running over the past year, I spent one morning a week at the local track merging in sprints, jogs and body weight exercises.
-Just picked up a couple tips online from this website that really helped build up the legs and core.
+Just picked up a couple tips online that really helped build up the legs and core.
 Had ACL surgery in 2006, so I had to make sure the knee and supporting muscles were feeling fine.

 Going into the race, I figured a pace closer to 6 min/km get me to the finish line.
 Objective was to finish but to maintain a good, reasonable, pace.
 Doing the math, it would take me around 4:12 to finish, but I also padded it and decided that a 4:20 to 4:30 would be reasonable.